-Use USB ports to connect devices such as a digital camera, USB keyboard, or USB mouse.
-There are four USB ports on the monitor to connect to a device (downstream): two USB Type-A ports and two USB Type-A ports with battery charging 1.2.
+USB ports are used to connect devices such as a digital camera, USB keyboard, or USB mouse.
+There are four USB ports on the monitor to connect to a device (downstream): two USB Type-A on the rear and two USB Type-A on the side.
+There is one USB Type-C port on the rear to act as a hub (upstream).

-NOTE: You must connect a USB Type-B cable from the source device (computer) to the rear of the monitor to enable the USB Type-A ports to serve as a USB hub for a mouse, keyboards, phones, external hard drives, and practically anything that is USB-connected and can accept 5 V.
+NOTE: You must connect the USB Type-C cable from the source device (computer) to the rear of the monitor to enable the USB Type-A ports to serve as a USB hub for a mouse, keyboards, phones, external hard drives, and practically anything that is USB-connected and can accept 5 V.

-Table 1-3 USB port locations
+Table 1-4 USB port locations

 USB P USB Ports

-(1) USB Type-A ports
+(1) USB Type-A downstream ports (2)

-(2) USB Type-B port from computer
+(2) USB Type-C upstream port from computer

-(3) USB Type-A ports
+(3) USB Type-A downstream ports (2)

-Adjusting the monitor
+Adjusting the monitor (select products only)